SCPR/static-projects/timelines/README.md

         * **Type**: url
         * **Description**: This field is a link to that source.

-3. Now lets move on to the sheet labeled **MetaData.** Here's an explanation of the data that should appear in each column:
+3. Now lets move on to the sheet labeled ```MetaData```.
+Here's an explanation of the data that should appear in each column:

     * **projecturl**
         * **Type**: url
         * **Description**: This is the URL where the timeline will be visible on the web.
 If you don't know this, Chris K., Eric Z. or Brian F. can help you.